 - Considering a platform switch?

-Shopify is designed for store owners to start their own, scalable online business with a number of built-in features and apps.
+Shopify operates as an eCommerce platform for store owners to start their own, scalable online business with a number of top-notch features and apps.
 The platform enables merchants to sell products directly not only on websites but also across various marketplaces and social media.

 However, the deeper you dive into Shopify, the more of its flaws is manifested along the way.
 Below we have pointed out some rational reasons that make e-merchants consider re-platform from Shopify to a new robust one.

 Probably one of the most common drawbacks of Shopify is its payment process.
 If you want to sell from countries that are not currently supported by Shopify Payments, you will need to use a third-party payment gateway.